-Our current response model operates in the same way throughout the year (see 'Delivering an emergency response' on pages 12 and 13.), with no changes during different seasons.
+Our current response model operates in the same way throughout the year (see 'Our current response model' on page X), with no changes during different seasons.

 - Our data shows us that risk and incident demand can change throughout the year.
 This is due to increased wildfire emergencies in the summer seasons and increased risk of flooding during the winter. - We also want to ensure that staff wellbeing is considered.